Letter on Failure to Communicate with Customers

 Subject: Failure to communicate with customers at [X]

-Mention recipient’s name,
+Mention the recipient’s name,

 I hope that this will not happen again.